What is Gross Margin?

 - Gross Profit = Net Revenue – Cost of Goods Sold (COGS)

-- Net Revenue = Gross Revenue – Returns – Discounts
+- Net Revenue = Gross Revenue – Returns – Discounts – Sales Allowances

-In order to express the metric in percentage form, the resulting decimal value figure must be multiplied by 100.
+To express the metric in percentage form, the resulting decimal value figure must be multiplied by 100.

-Quick Gross Profit Margin Calculation Example
+Gross Margin Calculation Example

 - Revenue = $10 million